 Let's see how it happens by understanding the terms used in the abbreviation of API.

 Programming: It is the protocol established between the application and the interface.
 There must be some set of rules obeyed to connect and perform actions.
-Think of it as a contract signed by two parties that state the structure in which they must respond to each other's requests.
 For example, APIs following the SOAP protocol return data in XML format, whereas RESTful APIs can return data in many formats, most prominently in JSON format.

 Interface: The interface is the abstraction of implementation.
-We all know what a play button does, but we don't know how it plays.
-The interface hides the 'how' part and allows us to see the 'what' part.
 While the User Interface (UI) is made for the users to interact with the application, APIs are made for application programmers to use in their applications.
 It provides a set of methods or functions that the application can call to perform specific actions or access specific data.